An Interdisciplinary Program to Understand Human Behavior

 Serve and Care for Your Community

-The behavioral-focused nature of the program prompts students to engage with subjects like psychology, sociology, and history in order to better understand the root causes of human behavior.
+The behavioral-focused nature of the online B.A. in Criminology program prompts students to engage with subjects like psychology, sociology, and history to understand the root causes of human behavior.
 Students learn from experts in the field how to research, analyze, and draw conclusions from criminal trends and behaviors.
 Small class sizes and one-on-one mentorship opportunities with faculty allow students to gain deeper insight.

-One of the greatest challenges currently facing law enforcement and criminologist professionals is the lack of available training on how to address the motivations behind human behavior.
-The online criminology degree prompts students to engage fully with innovative, human-centered deescalation practices to diffuse tense situations.
+One of the most significant challenges currently facing law enforcement and criminologist professionals is the lack of available training on addressing the motivations behind human behavior.
+The online B.A. criminology degree prompts students to engage fully with innovative, human-centered de-escalation practices to diffuse tense situations.

 The benefit of this requirement is that students will be able to focus entirely on criminology while they pursue their academic and career goals.
 Because the online bachelor's in criminology is a degree completion program, students coming into the program are expected to have already completed their general education requirements.

-The online criminology degree features a hands-on curriculum structured by recommendations from our Criminology Advisory Board of criminal justice and law enforcement administrators.
-Unlike similar degree paths, the BA in Criminology showcases a focus on human-centered behaviors to give students the opportunity to understand the motivations behind human actions.
+The online B.A. in Criminology degree features a hands-on curriculum structured by recommendations from our Criminology Advisory Board of criminal justice and law enforcement administrators.
+Unlike similar degree paths, the B.A. in Criminology showcases a focus on human-centered behaviors to allow students to understand the motivations behind human actions.
 The interdisciplinary nature of the degree enables you to adopt research skills that will set you apart as you move into the job market or explore advancement opportunities.

-As a result of understanding more about human motivations and mastering the deescalation practices explored in the online bachelor's in criminology, you'll qualify for industry-leading positions in law enforcement as officers, detectives, administrators, and more.
-Because this degree path features a novel approach to law enforcement through a focus on human behavior and research, you will be equipped with the tools to become a leader in the field.
-According to the Bureau of Labor Statistics, the police officer and detective position earn an average salary of $65,170 per year.1
+As a result of understanding more about human motivations and mastering the de-escalation practices explored in the online Bachelor's in Criminology, you'll qualify for industry-leading positions in law enforcement as officers, detectives, administrators, and more.
+The B.A. in Criminology path features a novel approach to law enforcement through a focus on human behavior and research.
+You will be equipped with the tools to become a leader in the field.
+According to the Bureau of Labor Statistics, police officers and detectives earn an average salary of $67,290 per year.1

 Take the Next Step